kheller18/data-structures-algorithms/questions/CSS.md

       ```

 36. What do CSS Custom properties variables mean?
-    + Custom properties (sometimes referred to as CSS variables or cascading variables) are defined by users that contain specific values to be reused throughout a document.
+    + `Custom properties`: (sometimes referred to as CSS variables or cascading variables) are defined by users that contain specific values to be reused throughout a document.
 The value is set using -- notion.
 And the values are accessed using the `var()` function.
     + ```
       :root {
         --main-bg-color: brown